k3vnb/Sass-Media-Landing-Page/README.md

 # Squash Media
-### This is a demo landing page piece for SCSS stylings with CSS Animation.
-12/15/17
+### This is a demo landing page piece feat.
+SCSS with CSS Animation.
+12/2017
 ### by **Kevin Boyle**

 ## Description

-_A responsive webpage design featuring responsive qualities of CSS including flex-box and Sass style media queries, as well as incorporation of Bootstrap grid elements, responsive utilities & navbar components.
+_A responsive webpage designed and programmed using Sass/SCSS.
 It can be found at https://lemurriot.github.io/Sass-Media-Landing-Page/ ._

-### Process
-_This project is an expansion upon a previous project._

 ### Screenshot: